choria-io/website/blog/content/post/2020/07/02/scout_components.md

 collect this data and build dashboards using Prometheus and Grafana, this naturally support alert routing using Prometheus Alert Manager.
 Scout dashboards are listed on Grafana plugin repository.

-This is an optional component, and the same data is available as CloudEvents and by observing the event stream a cluster wide state view can be constructed.
+This is an optional component, and the same data is available as CloudEvents - by observing the event stream a cluster wide state view can be constructed.
 Choria has a component called `tally` that might be expanded to maintain a state of a managed network and expose that over an API.

 ## Central Components
 ### Choria Broker